sa501428/java-straw/README.md

 --------------
-About Juicebox
+About Java Straw
 --------------
-Juicebox is visualization software for Hi-C data.
-This distribution includes the source code for Juicebox, <a href="https://github.com/theaidenlab/juicer/wiki/Download">Juicer Tools</a>, and <a href="https://aidenlab.org/assembly/">Assembly Tools</a>.  <a href="https://github.com/theaidenlab/juicebox/wiki/Download">Download Juicebox here</a>, or use <a href="https://aidenlab.org/juicebox">Juicebox on the web</a>.
-Detailed documentation is available <a href="https://github.com/theaidenlab/juicebox/wiki">on the wiki</a>.
-Instructions below pertain primarily to usage of command line tools and the Juicebox jar files.

-Juicebox can now be used to visualize and interactively (re)assemble genomes.
-Check out the Juicebox Assembly Tools Module website https://aidenlab.org/assembly for more details on how to use Juicebox for assembly.

-Juicebox was created by <a href="https://github.com/jrobinso">Jim Robinson</a>,
-<a href="https://github.com/nchernia">Neva C. Durand</a>, and <a href="http://www.erez.com/">Erez Lieberman Aiden</a>.
-Past contributors include <a href="https://github.com/imachol">Ido Machol</a>, <a href="https://github.com/zgire">Zulkifl Gire</a>, <a href="https://github.com/mhoeger">Marie Hoeger</a>, <a href="https://github.com/asddf123789">Fanny Huang</a>, <a href="https://github.com/mikeehman">Nam Hee Kim</a>, <a href="https://github.com/nguyenkvi">Vi Nguyen</a>, <a href="https://github.com/bluejay9676">Jay Ryu</a>, <a href="https://github.com/musianat">Nathaniel T. Musial</a>, and <a href="https://github.com/ranganmostofa11">Ragib Mostofa</a>.
+Java Straw is a library for quickly reading data from the HiC file format, to be used directly in code without dumping data to a local file.

-Ongoing development work is carried out by <a href="https://github.com/sa501428">Muhammad Saad Shamim</a>, <a href="https://github.com/nchernia">Neva C. Durand</a>, and <a href="https://github.com/dudcha">Olga Dudchenko</a>.
+Ongoing development work is carried out by <a href="https://github.com/sa501428">Muhammad Saad Shamim</a>, <a href="https://github.com/nchernia">Neva C. Durand</a>, and <a href="https://github.com/suhas-rao">Suhas Rao</a>.

 --------------
 Questions?